-- Keep your guest list small: this affects the cost of other areas such as catering, chair rental, and stationery.
+- Keep your guest list small: this affects the cost of other areas including catering, chair rental, and stationery.

 - Break tradition: take a honeymoon a year after the wedding, skip unnecessary décor and favors, or forgo pre- and post-wedding gatherings.

 - Discuss budget-friendly options with your potential vendor.
-Many venues, for example, offer ways to decrease costs that aren’t initially listed on their website.
+Many venues offer ways to decrease costs that aren’t initially listed on their website.
 At the same time, respect that vendors also have a budget, and it may be best to find one in a different price point.

 - Before you go the DIY route, be sure you don’t end up spending more in the process.
 For example, a wedding planner can help keep you on track and negotiate contracts, saving you money in the long run.

-- Check unforeseen costs before signing a contract: taxes and gratuity in the venue contract, last-minute tips for each vendor, dress and suit alterations, etc.
+- Consider unforeseen costs before signing a contract, including taxes and gratuity in the venue contract, tips for each vendor, dress and suit alterations, and contingency plans for weather

 Subscribe to our newsletter: